 The indicators are intended as a menu from which organizations can draw as appropriate.
 Yet they will be most robust when used in careful combinations.
 We are developing some supporting materials to assist in their application.

-We will continue to refine these indicators and to work with partners to pilot different use cases in order to further strengthen them based on what we learn.
+We aim to continue to refine these indicators, and to work with partners to pilot different use cases for the indicators and further refine them based on what we learn.

 Research and Outputs on Leadership, Governance, & Culture

 Leadership & Governance Indicators of a Rights-Respecting Culture (Beta)

 ABOUT THE UPDATED BETA VERSION __ We’ve made important progress since we first published a beta version of our Leadership & Governance Indicators, in December 2019.
 We have now focused all of the governance indicators on the role of boards or equivalent senior governing bodies.
 We’ve also refined the indicators to a more concise list […]

 Leadership & Governance Indicators of a Rights-Respecting Culture (BETA)

 The primary intended users of this resource are: Business leaders seeking to assess the strengths and weaknesses of their company leadership, governance and culture with regards to respect for human rights; Investors and civil society organizations seeking to strengthen their analysis, strategies and engagement with companies regarding progress towards respect for human rights.